SCons/scons/testing/framework/test-framework.rst

 The files ``SConstruct`` and ``src/main.cpp`` are copied to the temporary test directory.
-Notice the second ``file_fixture`` line preserves the path of the original, otherwise ``main.cpp`` would have landed in the top level of the test directory.
+Notice the second ``file_fixture`` line preserves the path of the original, otherwise ``main.cpp`` would have been placed in the top level of the test directory.

 Again, a reference example can be found in the current revision of SCons, it is ``test/packaging/sandbox-test/sandbox-test.py``.